cibilex/new-tutorials/postgreSQL.md

 - superuser can do all the actions.
 - `select current_user;` show current user
 - In PostgreSQL, ROLE, GROUP, and USER essentially behave the same after version 8.1, as PostgreSQL unified the concepts.
 Prior to version 8.1, USER and GROUP were separate entities, where a USER was a role with login privileges, and a GROUP was essentially a way to manage a collection of users.
-- To view connection information, use \conninfo.  `You are connected to database "postgres" as user "postgres" via socket in "/tmp" at port "5432".`
+- To view connection information, use \conninfo.  `we are connected to database "postgres" as user "postgres" via socket in "/tmp" at port "5432".`
 - `\du` or `SELECT * FROM pg_user;` can be used to list all users in PostgreSQL.
 ### Roles
 1. LOGIN | NOLOGIN: Whether a user can login to the database.